ID: 613

 Conference Topic: G14.
 Social impact assessment

-Psycho-social impact assessment documents the effects on community mental well-being from chemical spills, natural disasters, and projects that create significant environmental changes.
+Psycho-social impact assessment documents effects on community mental well-being from chemical spills, natural disasters, and other significant environmental changes or threats.
 This session begins with a refresher on PSIA basics.
-Discussion groups then address case studies, facilitated by a member of IAIA’s ad hoc working group on PSIA.
+Small groups then address case examples, with expert feedback from members of IAIA’s ad hoc working group on PSIA.

 Status: approve